kobotoolbox/docs/source/question_types.md

 _Note:_
 * Calculate questions are not displayed in your form, but are executed automatically as your form is being answered.
-* _he Question Matrix type is only supported in Enketo and with the Grid Theme set.
+* The Question Matrix type is only supported in Enketo and with the Grid Theme set.